plogs/asopposedtowhat.com/content/posts/cancerism.md

 ---

+## When the Cure Is Worse Than the Disease

 Imagine for a moment that in the past, innocent people were unfairly given cancer.
 Imagine that it was bad and really unfair.